 The members of the journal’s Editorial Committee are scholars from Poland and abroad, whrepresenting all branches of law, all of whom hold at least the degree of doctor habilitatus of law.
 An important element of Państwo i Prawo’s tradition is the diversity and pluralism of specializations and affiliations of Editorial Committee members.

-The author receives 70 points for a publication in The State and the Law (according to the Annex to the Communication of the Minister of Education and Science of 9 February 2021, as amended by the Communication of 18 February 2021, regarding the list of academic journals and reviewed materials from international conferences, issued on the basis of Article 267(3) of the Act on Higher Education and Science of 20 July 2018, Polish Journal of Laws [Dziennik Ustaw], consolidated text: 2021, item 478, as amended).
+The author receives 70 points for a publication in The State and the Law (according to the Annex to the Communication of the Minister of Education and Science of 1 December 2021, regarding the list of academic journals and reviewed materials from international conferences, issued on the basis of Article 267(3) of the Act on Higher Education and Science of 20 July 2018, Polish Journal of Laws [Dziennik Ustaw], consolidated text: 2021, item 478, as amended).

 The journal is included in the international European Reference Index for the Humanities and Social Sciences (ERIH+) database.